The Washington Times: 2000s

+In November 2009, The New York Times reported that The Washington Times would no longer be receiving funds from the Unification Church movement and might have to cease publication or become an online publication only.
+Later that year, it dismissed 40 percent of its 370 employees and stopped its subscription service, instead distributing the paper free in some areas of the Washington metropolitan area, including federal government departments and agencies.
+However, a subscription website owned by the paper, theconservatives.com, and the Times' three-hour radio program, America's Morning News, both continued.
+The paper also announced that it would cease publication of its Sunday edition, along with other changes, partly in order to end its reliance on subsidies from the Unification Church.

+On December 31, 2009, The Washington Times announced that it would no longer be a full-service newspaper, eliminating its metropolitan news and sports sections.

+2010s

 In July 2010, the Unification Church issued a letter protesting the direction The Washington Times was taking and urging closer ties with it.
 In August 2010, a deal was made to sell it to a group more closely related to the movement.
 Editor-in-chief Sam Dealey said that this was a welcome development among the Times' staff.

 In November 2010, Moon and a group of former editors purchased The Washington Times from News World Communications for $1.
 This ended a conflict within the Moon family that had been threatening to shut down the paper completely.
 In June 2011, Ed Kelley, formerly of The Oklahoman, was hired as editor overseeing both news and opinion content.

+In March 2011, The Washington Times announced that some former staffers would be rehired and that the paper would bring back its sports, metro, and life sections.

 In 2012, Douglas D. M. Joo stepped down as senior executive, president, and chairman.
 Times president Tom McDevitt took his place as chairman, and Larry Beasley was hired as the company's new president and chief executive officer.

-In 2013, The Washington Times partnered with Herring Networks to create a new conservative cable news channel, One America News (OAN), which began broadcasting in mid‑2013.
+In March 2013, The Washington Times partnered with Herring Networks to create a new conservative cable news channel, One America News Network (OAN), which began broadcasting in mid‑2013.

-In 2013, The Washington Times hired David Keene, the former president of the National Rifle Association and American Conservative Union chairman, to serve as its opinion editor.
-Around the same time, Solomon returned as editor and also served as vice president of content and business development.
+In July 2013, The Washington Times hired David Keene, former president of the National Rifle Association and chairman of the American Conservative Union, to serve as its opinion editor.

+In September 2013, Solomon returned as editor and vice president of content and business development.
 Solomon's tenure was marked by a focus on profitability.
-He left for Circa News in December 2015.

-Donald Trump campaign and presidency

-Opinion editor Charles Hurt was one of Donald Trump's earliest supporters in Washington.
-In 2018, he included Trump with Ronald Reagan, Martin Luther King Jr., Margaret Thatcher, and Pope John Paul II as "great champions of freedom."
-In 2016 The Washington Times did not endorse a presidential candidate, but endorsed Trump for reelection in 2020.